 2. The liquid may force out of the exit pipe at the tower top

 Overall tray efficiency is defined as the ratio of a number of real trays required to the number of ideal trays required.
-Channelling is most severe in towers packed with stacked packing.
-Wetted wall tower experiment are used to determine the volumetric coefficient of two interacting phases.
+Channeling is most severe in towers packed with stacked packing.
+Wetted wall tower experiments are used to determine the volumetric coefficient of two interacting phases.

 Priming in a distillation column is desirable from point efficiency considerations.
 Priming is an exaggerated condition of liquid entrainment.
-The packed column provides substantially smaller liquid hold-up as compared to plate column.
-Outlet weirs (provided on the plate in a plate column) maintain a desired liquid level on the plate.
-Inadequately large weir height may cause all of the foregoing; a common weir height for absorbers and strippers is 3 to 4 inch.
+The packed column provides a substantially smaller liquid hold-up as compared to the plate column.
+Outlet weirs (provided on the plate in a plate column) maintain the desired liquid level on the plate.
+Inadequately large weir height may cause all of the foregoing; a common weir height for absorbers and strippers is 3 to 4 inches.
 The binary liquid-liquid system has two degrees of freedom.

 Due to high gas velocity, liquid from the bottom trays is carried away along with the vapor to the top trays.